Logical Relations for Session-Typed Concurrency: Abstract

 \section{Abstract}

-Program \emph{equivalence} is the fulcrum for reasoning about and proving properties of programs.
-For noninterference, for example, program equivalence up to the secrecy level of an observer is shown.
-A powerful enabler for such proofs are \emph{logical relations}.
-Logical relations only recently were adopted for session types---but exclusively for terminating languages.
-This paper scales logical relations to \emph{general recursive session types}.
-It develops a logical relation for progress-sensitive noninterference (PSNI) for intuitionistic linear logic session types (\ilst), tackling the challenges non-termination and concurrency pose, and shows that logical equivalence is \emph{sound and complete} with regard to closure of weak bisimilarity under parallel composition, using a \emph{biorthogonality} argument.
-A distinguishing feature of the logical relation is its stratification with an \emph{observation index} (as opposed to a step or unfolding index), a crucial shift to make the logical relation closed under parallel composition in a concurrent setting.
-To demonstrate practicality of the logical relation, the paper develops an information flow control (IFC) \emph{refinement type system} for \ilst, with support of secrecy-polymorphic processes, and shows that well-typed programs are self-related by the logical relation and thus enjoy PSNI.
-The refinement type system has been implemented in a type checker, featuring local security theories to support secrecy-polymorphic processes.
+Program \emph{equivalence} is the heart of reasoning about and proving properties of programs.
+To assert noninterference, for example, a program is shown to be equivalent to itself up to the confidentiality level of an observer.
+A powerful enabler for such proofs are \emph{logical relations}, which, guided by the type structure, prescribe when two programs are indistinguishable.
+Logical relations enjoy ample exploration in functional languages, including languages with general recursion and a higher-order store--- yet logical relations for session types only exist for terminating languages.
+This paper scales logical relations to \emph{general recursive} session types.
+It develops a logical relation for \emph{progress-sensitive equivalence} for \emph{intuitionistic linear logic session types}, tackling the challenges non-termination and concurrency pose.
+In particular, the relation only equates a diverging program with another diverging one and accounts for nondeterminism of scheduling.
+The logical relation has two distinguishing characteristics: it is \text{(i)} indexed with an \emph{intuitionistic linear sequent}, validating \emph{cut reductions} and affording \emph{biorthogonal closure}, and \text{(ii)} bound by an \emph{observation index}, stratifying the logical relation in the presence of recursion.
+Biorthogonal closure validates the logical relation, proving that the induced equivalence is \emph{sound and complete} with regard to closure of weak bisimilarity under parallel composition.
+Soundness guarantees that the equivalence has enough discriminatory power, completeness ensures that it is maximally permissive.
+The logical relation is then put to test on the example of noninterference.

 \ccsdesc[500]{Theory of computation~Linear logic} \ccsdesc[300]{Security and privacy~Logic and verification} \ccsdesc[300]{Theory of computation~Process calculi} \ccsdesc[500]{Theory of computation~Type theory}